In 2022, our employees volunteered thousands of hours to local nonprofit organizations. Watch the short videos below to learn more:

 YMCA of Greater Nashua

-Awarded $3,000 to support the Y’s Power Scholars Academy program to help up to 400 under-resourced Nashua youth who are behind grade level.
+Awarded $2,000 to support the Y’s Power Scholars Academy program to help up to 400 under-resourced Nashua youth who are behind in grade level.

 FriendlyKitchen_Option1